 Flights: Alaska Airlines using Alaska Miles from MBNA

 Flying to Alaska via Alaska Airlines is the most straightforward option.
-You can pay for flights on Alaska (and their partners) using Alaska Mileage Plan Miles which can quickly be accumulated by churning the MBNA Alaska Airlines credit cards.
+You can pay for flights on Alaska (and their partners) using Alaska Mileage Plan Miles which can be accumulated by signing up for the MBNA Alaska Airlines credit cards.

-You can quickly earn 30,000 Alaska miles just for signing up for the MBNA Alaska Airlines World Elite.
+You can quickly earn 30,000 Alaska miles just by signing up for the MBNA Alaska Airlines World Elite Mastercard.

 30,000 Alaska Miles

 The main Alaska hub to fly to Anchorage from Western Canada is Seattle (SEA), so most flights will route through there.
 We were able to secure a round trip for two for only 50,000 miles + $134 USD from YYC->SEA->ANC.

 As I have Alaska Gold 75K status from a status match in 2021, our seats were even upgraded to premium and waitlisted for First Class (F).

 As an alternative to utilizing the Alaska Airlines Mileage Plan, you could use WestJet dollars to fly to Alaska via Delta Airlines, however this is far less cost-effective (or ‘points effective’).
 Also, who wants to fly on Delta…

 As an aside – you can get free Gogo inflight WiFi on Alaska Airlines by using a ‘hack’.
 Gogo provides one hour of free WiFi to T-mobile customers.
 However it uses very basic logic to validate that the number entered belongs to the T-mobile network.
 So you just enter random US numbers until you get one that is T-mobile and voila – free WiFi!
 Read more details on Medium.

 There are a myriad of ways to cover hotel costs with points and also to reduce costs of hotels booked with cash.
 Some previous content we’ve written on the topic include: